cosmos/sdk-tutorials/README.md

         This portal offers an overview of the Cosmos SDK, as well as examples and exercises to help developers get a quick start.
     - title: How should I go through the portal?
       description: |
-        The portal content unfolds the Cosmos universe, beginning with a big picture perspective and getting into how to create your own application-specific blockchain with the Cosmos SDK.<br/>
+        The portal content unfolds the Cosmos universe, beginning with a big picture perspective and getting into how to create your own application-specific blockchain with the Cosmos SDK.
+The introductory chapters give you a solid overview of the Cosmos SDK, its components, and dApps in Cosmos, while the hands-on exercises put theory into practice – showcasing how to address application concerns when developing, such as managing gas fees and cross-chain communication, working with Ignite CLI, running a node, and making a chain IBC-enabled.
+A look into all chapters is recommended, as a basic understanding helps when things get tricky. <br/>
-        You can follow two tracks: The fast track and the deep dive.
-The fast track gives you a solid overview of the Cosmos SDK, its components, and dApps in Cosmos.
-The deep dive takes you through hands-on exercises to put theory into practice – showcasing how to address application concerns when developing such as managing gas fees and cross-chain communication, working with Ignite CLI, running a node, and understanding CosmWasm.
-All sections are tagged accordingly as “Fast track” or “Deep dive”.
-A look into all chapters is recommended as a basic understanding helps when things get tricky.
+        You can follow your own path or go through the content chronologically.
+To follow your own path, select the tags for the subjects you are interested in and all the chapters and sections relating to that subject will be displayed.
-    - title: What do I need?
+    - title: What do I need to know?
       description: |
         For the fast track, you should have a solid understanding of blockchain technology and be familiar with decentralized applications.
 The deep dives are specially designed for experienced developers.
-    - title: How long does it take me?
+    - title: How long will it take?
       description: |
-        With the fast-track, you will gain a solid understanding of Cosmos and its SDK.
-This might be a matter of just an hour or two.
-The time you spend on the deep dive depends on you – there are endless possibilities to discover. <br/><br/>
+        With the overview sections you will gain a solid understanding of Cosmos and its SDK.
+This might be a matter of just a couple of hours.
+The time you spend on the other chapters and the hands-on exercise depends on you – there are endless possibilities to discover. <br/><br/>
         Welcome to the cosmos!

 customModules:
   - title: Use the Cosmos SDK to build application-specific blockchains
     description: |
-      Take your first steps in the Cosmos universe with a look into this complete and comprehensive course.
+      Take your first steps in the Cosmos universe with a look into this complete and comprehensive portal.
     action:
       label: What is Cosmos?
       url: /academy/1-what-is-cosmos/